-Both crystal defects and manufacturing process of SiC MOSFETs have a great influence on the stability of the body diode.
+Both crystal defects and the manufacturing process of SiC MOSFETs have a great influence on the stability of the body diode.
 By acquiring the energy of hole-electron recombination when forward current flows, a certain type of a crystal dislocation changes its type from linear to planer shape.
-That can lead to a degradation of the on resistance of the body diode and the MOSFET.
-Based on its expertise in different manufacturing processes at the substrate, epitaxial growth and device level Rohm managed to prevent the degradation of the body diode.
+That can lead to a degradation of the on-resistance of the body diode and the MOSFET.
+Based on its expertise in different manufacturing processes at the substrate, epitaxial growth and device-level Rohm managed to prevent the degradation of the body diode.

 After 24 hours of continuous current flow, the on-resistance of the planar MOSFETs of other supplier had dramatically increased and blocking capability was lost.
 While Rohm’s planar MOSFETs exhibited no performance degradation even after 1000 hours.